Kaiddd/Command-Prompt-Revamped/README.md

 2. Clean Start : Skips the Microsoft Windows [Version.........] etc at startup.
 3. Skip Custom Warning : Removes the warning about the CTRL-C bug, and the notifier of the settings existence that is echo'd at startup.
 4. Color : Allows you to change cmd's start color
+5. Install Chocolatety : Installs Chocolatety, a Windows package manager!
+Has options for an admin and a nonadmin installation.
+6. Install Git : Installs git!

 More to come...
 (Probably)